ocpi/ocpi/terminology.md

 ### Austria

 Austrian Mobile Power GmbH maintains a registry for Austria.
-The list is not public available.
+This list is not publicly available.
 For more information visit [austrian-mobile-power.at](http://austrian-mobile-power.at/tools/id-vergabe/information/)

 ## Charging topology